wp-plugins/funcaptcha/readme.txt

 4. Admin Page

 == Changelog ==

+= 0.3.1 =
+* Can now adjust the alignment of FunCaptcha, left, right or centered.

 = 0.3.0 =
 * Adjustable security setting.
 You can now choose between Automatic and Enhanced security.
 If you choose Automatic, security starts at the lowest level, and rises and falls automatically, adjusted by FunCaptcha's monitoring system.
 The Enhanced level has more challenges to solve, but is very hard for spammer programs to get past.
 Please read more at our [FAQ](https://swipeads.co/faqs)